max-pfeiffer/dynamic-dns-update-client/README.md

 It then updates the obtained IP address with another HTTP GET request at the dynamic DNS provider using the specified URL parameters and authentication method.

-You can run it from any machine which has a Python v3 environment.
+You can run it from any machine that has a Python v3 environment.

+This CLI tool plays together nicely with my other project [simple-dynamic-dns-aws](https://github.com/max-pfeiffer/simple-dynamic-dns-aws).
+If you happen to have an AWS account, you can put together your own Dyn DNS server almost for free.

 ## Install
 ```shell